🍂 Buy your course today and get access throughout 2025 🏷️ Course catalog

 FIFO Calculation in Excel

-The FIFO principle is an important principle in logistics, finance, and accounting.
-The abbreviation FIFO stands for ‘first in, first out,’ which means that assets purchased first should also be sold first.
+FIFO is a fundamental principle in logistics, finance, and accounting.
+FIFO stands for ‘first in, first out,’ indicating that assets acquired first should also be sold first.

-A FIFO calculation is required to calculate costs and profits for assets that:
+A FIFO calculation is essential for determining costs and profits for assets that:

-In logistics, FIFO is applied to ensure that older goods are used or sold first, reducing the risk of selling goods that have expired or become obsolete.
+In logistics, FIFO ensures that older goods are used or sold first, minimizing the risk of selling expired or obsolete items.

-In economic contexts, the principle is mostly applied to assets such as stocks, bonds, or currencies.
+In economic contexts, this principle is primarily applied to assets such as stocks, bonds, or currencies.
 When selling these assets, the capital gain or loss is often calculated by subtracting the cost basis from the selling price according to the FIFO principle.

 To create a dynamic FIFO model in Excel: